-If you’d like to take the beta exam but did not receive an invitation or were unable to register for a free seat, you may take the exam during this period by registering as you would for any exam and paying the standard price.
-Although this exam is not free, we understand that some candidates may have an interest in taking the exam early to meet job requirements or career growth needs or to demonstrate that they are early adopters of (and competent in) the technology.
+If you’d like to take the beta exam but did not receive an invitation or were unable to register for a free seat, you may take the exam during this period by registering as you would for any exam and paying the regular price.
+Although this exam is not free, we understand that some candidates may have interest in taking the exam early to meet job requirements or career growth needs or to demonstrate that they are early adopters of (and competent in) the technology.
 By providing this as an option, we are able to meet the needs of such candidates who, in the past, would have had to wait until the live version of the exam was available.

 If there are remaining seats, their availability is posted in Microsoft certification-related blogs.

 Note Receiving an invitation does not guarantee you a seat in the beta exam.
 Participation in the beta is on a first come, first served basis.
 Due to popular demand, we recommend that you register as soon as the beta registration period begins.